mroshaw/mroshaw.github.io/Subnautica/advancedtopics/unityexplorertools.md

 Once you've got this working, click play and load up a save game.

 Within the Object Explorer, search for "Player".
 You should see a "top level" object called "Player", shown in green text.
-Click on this, and you'll see a "real time" view of properties of the player character!
+Click on this, and you'll see a "real time" view of properties of the player character.
 You can review and tweak properties within this, to find values of interest and observe the behaviour of changes that you make, in real time.

 ![](.\media\unityexplorerplayerhealth.png)